 The Myrrh bush is native to northeast Africa, southern Arabia, and southwest Asia.

 The humble Myrrh oil has a long and religious history.
-It's one of the oldest known essential oils used 4,000 years ago.
-It is even mentioned in the Old and New Testament, the Koran, and Greek and Roman textbooks.
+It's one of the oldest known essential oils - considered a treasure 4,000 years ago.
+It is mentioned in the Old and New Testaments, the Koran, and Greek and Roman textbooks.
 Here are some examples of how Myrrh has been used:

 - According to many Christian traditions, Myrrh, along with Frankincense and Gold, was given to baby Jesus as a gift and presented at Christ's death.

-- The Egyptian's revered Myrrh and used it in their incense for religious ceremonies and for mummification.
-The Egyptian women used it as a skin beauty aid as well as perfume.
+- The Egyptians revered Myrrh and used it in their incense for religious ceremonies and for mummification.
+Egyptian women used it for skin care as well as a perfume.

 - USDA Certified Organic

 - Helps Heal Respiratory System

 - Creates Holistic Consciousness